pytest-dev/pytest/doc/en/example/parametrize.rst

 .. currentmodule:: _pytest.python

-``pytest`` allows to easily parametrize test functions.
+``pytest`` allows to easily parameterize test functions.
-For basic docs, see :ref:`parametrize-basics`.
+For basic docs, see :ref:`parameterize-basics`.

 In the following we provide some examples using the builtin mechanisms.